Far from border, US cities feel effect of migrant releases

 About 250 migrants have been arriving each day in Deming, a city of 14,000 people.
 Half of them are spending a night or two at the fairgrounds, normally used for rodeos, and the rest go to an abandoned World War II airplane hangar.

 On Wednesday, children played soccer in a dusty field by a picnic area.
-A few feet away, migrants took cold showers in stalls made of cardboard.
+A few feet away, migrants took cold showers in stalls made of plywood.
 Others washed their clothes at a water tank with a pressure hose.
 Their clothes dry in minutes in the desert sun.

 “The most important thing is that we don’t have a thousand migrants walking through the city of Deming,” said city manager Aaron Sera.

-Note: This story has been corrected to reflect that the showers were made with plywood, not cardboard.